 Do not sit until invited.
 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.
 Mention several reasons why you are the right candidate for the position for which you are applying.
 The Slovakia job interviewers pay most attention to the personality of the candidate

 Prepare for all kinds of questions about your personal and professional goals for the near future and about your achievements in the past.
 Listen carefully to the questions and answer them directly and in an organized manner avoiding yes and no answers.
 Provide examples to prove your achievements and why you are the right candidate for the job.

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

 During job interview do not volunteer information that the interviewer does not ask for

 Ask questions about the job, the lines of authority, your responsibilities and even internal operations, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-Before leaving at the end of your interview thank everyone present for interview opportunity and shake they hands.
+Before leaving at the end of your interview thank everyone present for the interview opportunity and shake everybody hands.

 After the interview, do not forget to write a thank you letter and subsequently follow-up by letter, email or phone call.
 Employers regard this as an indication of your strong interest in the position.